MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-IoT.md

 ### Installing extension references

 Azure CLI extension references must be installed prior to use.
-The [az extension add](/cli/azure/azure-cli-extensions-overview) command installs an extension reference by name.
+Use the [az extension add](/cli/azure/azure-cli-extensions-overview) command to install an extension reference by name.

 ```azurelci
 # install the extension for Azure IoT